@sogni-ai/sogni-client

 TypeScript type definitions for project parameters can be found in ProjectParams docs.

-You can get list of available output presets for a specific network and model using client.projects.getOutputPresets method.
+You can get a list of available output presets for a specific network and model using sogni.projects.getOutputPresets method.

 console.log('Available output presets:', presets);